 - Council approved the final design concept and funding as part of the 2016 budget.

 - Public engagement process took place to get resident feedback.
 Check out the results from the public engagement process.

 - Design Workshop – the landscape design consultant for the project – led a team of highly-qualified architects and engineers to develop construction drawings suitable for the contractor-bidding process.

 - Town Council approved a construction contract with M.A.
 Mortenson Company.

-- Construction is set to begin and is planned to be completed within roughly one year.
+- Construction begin and was completed within roughly one year

 The Festival Park redesign project has multiple funding sources including the Conservation Trust Fund, the Parks and Recreation Capital Fund, the Town's unobligated General Fund, the Town's Stormwater Account and the Downtown Development Authority's TIF (tax increment financing).